JaKrau/Golgari/README.md

 ## Description

-I built this README generator using inquirer package.
+I built this README generator using the inquirer package.
 Within the user's terminal they can answer prompts about their project to generate a professional README.
+Watch the walk through video below to see how it works!

 ## Installation